-In January, 2016, the GASB issued GASB No. 80 Blending Requirements for Certain Component Units- An Amendment of GASB Statement No. 14.
+In January 2016, the GASB issued GASB No. 80, Blending Requirements for Certain Component Units- An Amendement of GASB Statement No. 14.
 The Statement clarifies the display requirements in GASB Statement No. 14, The Financial Reporting Entity, by requiring these component units to be blended into the primary state or local government's financial statements in a manner similar to a department or activity of the primary government.
 The guidance addresses diversity in practice regarding the presentation of not-for-profit corporations in which the primary government is the sole corporate member.
 Although GASB 80 applies to a limited number of governmental units, such as, for example, public hospitals, the GASB intends for it to enhance the comparability of financial statements among those units and improve the value of this information for users of state and local government financial statements.
 This Statement is effective for financial statement periods beginning after June 15, 2016.
-Program management has not determined the effect, if any, this Statement will have on its financial statements.
+The adoption of this standard did not have a significant impact on the Programs financial statements.

-In March, 2016, The GASB issued GASB No. 81 Irrevocable Split-Interest Agreements.
+In March 2016, the GASB issued GASB No. 81, Irrevocable Split-Interest Agreements.
 The Statement requires that a government that receives resources pursuant to an irrevocable split-interest agreement recognize assets, liabilities, and deferred inflows of resources at the inception of the agreement.
-Furthermore, this Statement requires that a government recognize assets representing its beneficial interests in irrevocable split-interest agreements that are administered by a third party, if the government controls the present service capacity of the beneficial interests.
+Furthermore, this Statement requires that a government recognize assets representing its beneficial interests in irrevocable split-interest agreements that are administered by a third party, if the government recognize revenue when the resources capacity of the beneficial interests.
 GASB 81 requires that a government recognize revenue when the resources become applicable to the reporting period.
 This Statement is effective for financial statement periods beginning after December 15, 2016.
-Program management has not determined the effect, if any, this Statement will have on its financial statements.
+Program management has determined this pronouncement will have no effect on the financial statements.

-In March, 2016, The GASB issued GASB No. 82 Pension Issues- An Amendment of GASB Statements No. 67, No. 68, and No. 73.
+In March 2016, the GASB issued GASB No. 82, Pension Issues- An Amendment of GASB Statements No. 67, No. 68, and No. 73.
 The Statement addresses, among other things, presentation of payroll-related measures in required supplementary information, selection of assumptions and the treatment of deviations from guidance in Actuarial Standards of Practice for financial reporting purposes, and classification of payments made by employers to satisfy plan member contribution requirements.
 GASB 82 is designed to improve consistency in the application of the pension standards by clarifying or amending related areas of existing guidance.
 Specifically, the practice issues raised by stakeholders during implementation relate to GASB 67, 68, and 73.
 This Statement is effective for financial statement periods beginning after June 15, 2017.
-Program management has not determined the effect, if any, this Statement will have on its financial statements.
+The Program does not provide such benefits, therefore this pronouncement will have no effect on the financial statements.